verbb/many-to-many/README.md

 ## To Do
+1. Ability to get related entries via the field attribute.
-1. Allow the field to work across all (or at least more) Element Types.
-Currently only supports Entries
+2. Allow the field to work across all (or at least more) Element Types.
+Currently only supports Entries.
-2. Allow custom ordering of the secondary relationship.
-Currently you can only order the primary relationship (by Craft's native ordering of the Entries field type)
+3. Allow custom ordering of the secondary relationship.
+Currently you can only order the primary relationship (by Craft's native ordering of the Entries field type).
-3. Fix a bug that doesn't allow it to work from the modal tab
+4. Fix a bug that doesn't allow it to work from the modal tab.
-4. Other stuff I assume.
+5. Other stuff I assume.

 ## Feedback?
 Contact us on Twitter [@OberonAmsterdam](https://twitter.com/OberonAmsterdam) or visit us at [oberon.nl](https://www.oberon.nl), or create an [issue](https://github.com/oberonamsterdam/craft-manytomany/issues).